Perturbations and the Future Conformal Boundary: Geodesics and interpretations of the symmetry conditions

 \section{Geodesics and interpretations of the symmetry conditions}

-Before moving on to consider the behaviour of cold dark matter (CDM) perturbations at the FCB, we will first get clear on the behaviour of particles, both massive and massless, near the FCB, as a guide to what we might expect in the way of differences from the radiation case.
-Additionally we will use these results to briefly discuss two different interpretations of the nature of the space `after' the FCB.
+Before moving on to consider the behaviour of CDM perturbations at the FCB, we will first clarify the behaviour of particles, both massive and massless, near the FCB, as a guide to what we might expect in the way of differences from the radiation case.
+Additionally we will use these results to briefly discuss two different interpretations of the nature of the space ``after'' the FCB.